shakacode/shakapacker/docs/using_swc_loader.md

 # Using SWC Loader

 :warning: This feature is currently experimental.
+The configuration and API are subject to change during the beta release cycle.

 If you face any issues, please report at https://github.com/shakacode/shakapacker/issues.

 ## About SWC